 Periodic motion is defined as "motion of an object that regularly returns to a given position after a fixed time interval."

 A special kind of motion occurs in mechanical systems when the force acting on an object is proportional to the position of an object relative to some equilibrium position.
-If this force alwavs directed towards equilibrium position, the motion is called simple harmonic motion.
+If this force is always directed towards the equilibrium position, the motion is called simple harmonic motion.
 An object moves with simple harmonic motion whenever its acceleration is proportional to its position and is oppositely directed to the displacement from equilibrium.